karbonmanthan/karbonmanthan.github.io/_posts/2025-07-02-On_using_FarmTree_tool_for_a_Value_Chain_Intervention.md

 	** CAR 2 ** - The Intervention Developer shall demonstrate how their ex post approach complies with the requirement direct measurements for biomass estimation following Appendix 1 of the AR-TOOL14.

+### References
+<a id="1">[1]</a> Companies conveniently call them "indirect" emissions claiming a lack of control as it involves other actors over which they might not have operational control.